Embird Embroidery Software

 Sfumato Stitch - Shade Preview

-Orange parts are displayed with 5 shades of orange, because mask of orange parts is now focused.
-Yellow and green parts are displayed as flat single color, because their masks are not focused now.
-Only one mask can be active in the Sfumato object, the rest of masks will be active on other layers.
+Shade Preview showing how all three color ranges (orange, yellow, green) are balanced.
+Orange parts are displayed with 5 shades of orange because the mask of the orange parts is currently focused.
+Yellow and green parts are displayed as a flat single color because their masks are not focused now.
+Only one mask can be active in the Sfumato object; the rest of the masks will be active on other layers.

 3. Parameters - Adjust Other Settings

-It is not necessary to use all five available shades for each color range.
-If color area is small or its colors are uniform, you may switch off some shades to decrease the number of required thread colors.
+It is not necessary to use all available shades for each color range.
+If a color area is small or its colors are uniform, you may switch off some shades to decrease the number of required thread colors.

 4. Create Layers